 'Rosa' by Dominic Shields: Audio Engineering Diploma Post Production Assessment

 The audio industry is constantly evolving and pushing the boundaries of modern technology.
-At Futureworks we teach you how to work in high quality studios using the same equipment and software that you will find in the best studios worldwide.
-All our studios are designed from the ground up, in order to create the perfect acoustic environment.
-We use highly renowned acoustic design team Harris - Grant, who have helped create some of the best studios around the world.
+At Futureworks we teach you how to work in high quality studios using the same equipment and software that you will find in the best and most pretigious studios worldwide.
+All our facilities are designed from the ground up, in order to create the perfect acoustic environment.
+We use highly renowned acoustic design team Harris Grant, who have helped create some of the best studios around the world.
 We feel it is vital that you use the finest innovations in technology, so you get to grips with the practical sides of your studies and develop the skills needed to flourish in your chosen career.

 Where will the Audio Engineering Diploma lead me?

 This course is the perfect platform to learn how to become a Music Producer, Sound Engineer or Mix Engineer within the music industry, a Post Production Engineer in film and TV, or a Sound Designer for video games.